navarroaxel/navarroaxel.github.io/blog/the-big-secret-of-react.md

 We all know the difference between Abstract Equality Comparison (`==`) and Strict Equality Comparison (`===`), but what comes with this new comparison?

-💡 You can quickly check the difference between these equality comparisons in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#a_model_for_understanding_equality_comparisons).
+💡 You can quickly check the differences between these equality algorithms in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#a_model_for_understanding_equality_comparisons).

 We can affirm that the differences between `===` and `Object.is` are: